 Deborah Ann Woll

 When a bank is hit by a brutal heist, all evidence points to the owner and his high-powered clients.
 But as a group of FBI agents dig deeper into the case - and the deadly heists continue - it becomes clear that a larger conspiracy is at play.

 A mechanic learns that his daughter, whom he thinks is at college, has dropped out.
-He tries to call her but when someone else answers the phone, he goes to where she's staying and finds a photo of his daughter with another girl, so he looks for her and asks her where his daughter is.
-She says that his daughter hooked with a guy whose from New Orleans.
+He tries to call her but, when someone else answers the phone, he goes to where she's staying and finds a photo of his daughter with another girl, so he looks for her and asks her where his daughter is.
+She says that his daughter hooked up with a guy who's from New Orleans.
 So they go there to find him.
 When some men refuse to answer his questions they beat him but he fights back, which the girl is amazed that he can do.
 Eventually they find the guy who tells them where his daughter might be.
-But while on their way some men shoot at them.
+While on their way some men shoot at them.
 He learns that they work for a man named Omar who wants him.
 He still tries to find his daughter while Omar sends his best men to get him.Written by

 41 of 64 people found this review helpful.